waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`puzzle_reset_automator` Tool Idea:** Create a tool that automates the process of resetting a puzzle by generating and executing a path to the nearest map transition and back.
 - **`systematic_search_path_generator` Limitation:** The tool currently uses a simplistic, greedy algorithm.
 It will fail in complex mazes with obstacles.
 I must upgrade it with a more robust pathfinding algorithm like A* in the future.

-## D. Tool Limitations (Observed)
+### 4. Tool Limitations (Observed)
 - **`notepad_edit` `replace` Flaw:** The `replace` action cannot distinguish between two identical strings in the notepad.
 If a string appears multiple times, the tool fails to replace a specific instance, making it impossible to remove targeted duplicates.
 (Observed Turn 162963)
 - **`map_obstacle_detector` Tool (Correct Functionality Confirmed):** The tool repeatedly failed to identify major landmasses on Route 20.
 After extensive debugging, I realized the tool was functioning correctly.
 It was identifying the islands as being connected to the impassable map border, thus classifying them as a single, large boundary component which my heuristic correctly filtered out.
 My assumption that the islands were isolated obstacles was the source of the error, not the tool's logic.
 (Self-correction Turn 166251)

-## E. Blocked Development
+### 5. Blocked Development
 - **`teleporter_mapper` Tool (Blocked):** This tool cannot be implemented.
 Its function requires persistent memory to build a graph of teleporter connections across multiple turns.
 The current tool execution environment is stateless and does not support this.
 Development is blocked pending a system update that allows for persistent tool state.

-# IV.
-Key Event & Puzzle Log
+## D. Key Event & Puzzle Log

-## A. Major Events (Post-Champion)
+### 1. Major Events (Post-Champion)
 - **Route 24 Cave:** Hypothesis: The cave north of Cerulean City on Route 24, previously blocked, would open after becoming Champion.
 Test: Traveled to the cave entrance at (7, 4) on Route 24.
 Outcome: Blocked.
 Conclusion: Hypothesis denied.
 The cave is currently inaccessible.
 - **Silph Co.
 Elevator (SOLVED):** Puzzle: The elevator panel selects a floor, but does not travel.
 Solution: After selecting a floor on the panel, the player must step on the warp pads at the bottom of the room to initiate travel.
 - **Cerulean City Post-Champion Events:** Trigger: After becoming Champion and solving the Trashed House backyard puzzle, interacting with Misty in the Cerulean Gym triggers a full-strength rematch.
 Battle Loop Anomaly: After defeating Misty, she immediately re-initiates the battle.
 Solution: When presented with the post-battle rematch prompt ('Ready for a rematch at my full strength?'), selecting 'NO' successfully broke the battle loop.

-## B. Seafoam Islands Puzzle Log (B3F & B4F)
+### 2. Seafoam Islands Puzzle Log (B3F & B4F)
 - **Main Obstacle:** A strong water current on B4F at (8, 12) blocks progress.
 The presumed solution is a multi-step boulder puzzle on B3F.
 - **Water Boulder Puzzle (B3F - Solved):**
   - **Observation:** Two boulders at (19,7) and (20,7) are in the water, blocking westward travel.
 Using Strength while surfing next to them does not push them, but rotates them in a linked fashion.
   - **Solution:** Pushing the left boulder, then the right boulder, from below rotates them into a position that clears the path west.
 - **Ground Boulder Puzzle (B3F - In Progress):** The `boulder_puzzle_solver` tool was previously thought to exist but was not found when I attempted to delete it.
 This suggests it either never existed or was already deleted.
-The current strategy has pivoted to testing hypotheses generated by the `puzzle_solver_agent`.
+The current strategy has pivoted to testing hypotheses generated by the `puzzle_solver_agent).
 - **Linked Boulder Rotation:** A puzzle mechanic where using Strength on one of two adjacent water-based boulders causes both to rotate in a linked fashion, rather than being pushed.
 (Observed on Seafoam Islands B3F)
 - **Hidden Passages (Confirmed):** Some impassable-looking walls can be walked through.
 A systematic, tile-by-tile search is required to find them, especially when system feedback indicates an area is not a dead end despite appearances.
 (Discovered on Seafoam Islands B4F at (16, 15), Discovered on Seafoam Islands B2F at (19, 8))
 - **Gengar AI (Hypnosis Priority):** The Gengar in Seafoam Islands B4F prioritizes using Hypnosis on any active, non-sleeping Pokémon, even if it has a type immunity to Gengar's STAB moves.
 It will then follow up with Dream Eater.
 This is its core strategy.
-- **Exit Warp Anomaly (B4F - Verified):** The exit warp to Route 20 at (21, 18) is non-functional.
+- **Exit Warp Anomaly (B4F - Verified)::** The exit warp to Route 20 at (21, 18) is non-functional.
 All attempts to activate it via standard movement (Up, Down, Left, Right) or interaction (A) have failed.
 This confirms that some warps may be impassable despite appearing normal.
 I have marked this specific warp with a '🚫' on the on the map.
 - **New Hypothesis (Pikachu Swap):** The puzzle requires swapping positions with Pikachu.
   - **Observation:** Pikachu is at (6, 17), directly below me.
 A documented mechanic allows swapping positions with this specific Pikachu.
   - **Hypothesis:** Moving down onto Pikachu's tile will swap our positions, placing me at (6, 17) and opening new movement options.